jpan17/constellations/README.md

-# STARS
+# CONSTELLATIONS

-A constellation visualizer
+A 3D constellation visualizer; each constellation is represented by its own unique token.